 This rhubarb compote is a great way to eat rhubarb.
 It requires minimal effort and few ingredients, is ready within a half hour, and can be eaten immediately or stored in a jar in the fridge or freezer.
 Make a big batch to enjoy throughout the week - I predict you will be happy you did!

+Maple syrup brings the deep-flavored sweetness that rhubarb works so well with.
 You may be surprised, like I was, that as tart as rhubarb is, it really doesn't require all that much sweetener to make it palatable.
 This recipe only requires ⅓ cup maple syrup to 4 cups rhubarb.
 Not bad.
 You can also try date syrup, which is the most beneficial sweetener, according to Dr. Michael Greger, author of How Not to Die.
 You may need more of the date syrup, fyi.

 A touch of ginger and vanilla round out the flavors of this compote.
 They compliment the pure joy that is the rhubarb.
 Excuse me while I grab a spoonful, I can't bear thinking of it any longer without a bite.